sadccsc/cft/README.md

 --------
 - Create homogenous zones for a country/region
 - Forecast based on existing indices (CSV/Text) data, or can detect high correlation areas from gridded data (NetCDF) to use as input
-- Artificial Intelligence (MLP) and Linear Regression statistical forecasting methods
+- Machine Learning (MLP) and Linear Regression statistical forecasting methods
 - Predictand in NetCDF and CSV format
-# cft